 The Company has adopted an internal securities code of compliance to provide guidance to the Directors, officers and all employees of the Group with regard to dealing in the Company's securities pursuant to Rule 1204(19) of the Catalist Rules.
-During FY2019, the Company issues quarterly circulars to its Directors, officers and employees of the Group prohibiting dealing in its shares during the period commencing two (2) weeks before the announcement of the Company's quarterly financial results and one (1) month before the announcement of the Company's full year financial results, and ending on the date of announcement of the relevant results.
+During FY2020, the Company issues half yearly circulars to its Directors, officers and employees of the Group prohibiting dealing in its shares during the period commencing one (1) month before the announcement of the Company's half year and full year financial results, and ending on the date of announcement of the relevant results.
 Directors, officers and employees of the Group are also advised against dealing in the Company's securities when they are in possession of any unpublished price-sensitive information of the Group at all times.
 In addition, the Company discourages the Directors, officers and employees of the Group from dealing in the Company's securities on short-term considerations.
 The Directors, officers and employees of the Group are expected to observe the insider trading laws at all times even when dealing in securities within the permitted trading period.
-The Group confirms that it has adhered to its internal securities code of compliance for FY2019.
+The Group confirms that it has adhered to its internal securities code of compliance for FY2020.